SitecorePowerShell/Book/appendix/common/add-itemversion.md

 Creates a new version of the item in a specified language based on an existing language/version.
 Based on parameters you can make the command bahave differently when a version in the target language already exists and define which fields if any should be copied over from the original language.

-© 2010-2019 Adam Najmanowicz, Michael West.
+© 2010-2020 Adam Najmanowicz, Michael West.
 All rights reserved.
-Sitecore PowerShell Extensions\#\# Aliases
+Sitecore PowerShell Extensions

+## Aliases

 The following abbreviations are aliases for this cmdlet: